-Richard is a Tenor Lay Vicar Choral in the choir of Christ Church Cathedral Dublin, one of two Anglican cathedrals in Ireland’s capital city.
+For around eight years Richard was a Tenor Lay Vicar Choral in the choir of Christ Church Cathedral Dublin, one of two Anglican cathedrals in Ireland’s capital city.

 The choir is made up of 18 Lay Vicars Choral and 4 Choral Scholars, and sings 3 weekly services in the cathedral, as well as additional services on feast days, concerts, and broadcasts.

-Christ Church Cathedral in Dublin is unique in Anglican cathedral circles in these islands in that it employs women adults to sing the soprano and alto lines in the choir instead of children – although it does also have a separate girls choir.
+Christ Church Cathedral in Dublin is unique in Anglican cathedrals in Ireland and Britain in that it employs women adults to sing the soprano and alto lines in the choir instead of children – although it does also have a separate girls choir.

 The choir is made up of professional musicians, and each singer is paid an annual stipend in return for their ongoing attendance and commitment.
 Lay Vicars are expected to be good sight-readers, and produce a good-quality tone that will blend with the rest of the choir.